the-simian/okcsharp-website/source/_posts/The-C-Group-Is-Back.md

 <!-- more -->

-If you're interested in volunteering, contact Matthey Riley, Jesse Harlin, or Amanada Harlin.
+If you're interested in volunteering, contact Matthey Reily, Jesse Harlin, or Amanada Harlin.

 We're excited to get started, and can't wait to see this awesome group thriving once again!